Last updated: Sep 21, 2020 09:20

 - View hierarchy: The hierarchy of UI and control elements that determines how a user navigates the app.
 Accessibility Scanner alerts you when it finds implementations that could make it difficult for users with motor impairments to interact with the app.
 Examples are clickable links that are not easily identified as such; more than one clickable link in the same location; editable items, such as text fields, that are not implemented in a way that clearly identifies their purpose; item types that are unidentified, unknown to, or not supported by accessibility services via the AccessibilityNodeInfo class in the Android API; or view hierarchy that does not reflect the logical structure of the app, thus hindering the navigation with screen readers.

 - Touch target size: Same as or similar to hit area size on iOS devices.
 The area designated for user interaction, for example the clickable area around a button.
 Accessibility Scanner alerts you when the size of a touch target is too small.

-Perfecto uses Accessibility Scanner default settings.
+Perfecto uses Accessibility Scanner 3.1 and uses default settings.

 Example audit results | Android

 Following is an example of audit results produced by Accessibility Scanner.
 The results come in text format (

 .json).
 Starting with the Perfecto 20.6 release, a